roomno308/roomno308.github.io/blog/RANSAC.md

 ## Why RANSAC?

 While reading this, the question that might have come to your mind is why should one use RANSAC?
-There clearly are many better methods to perform line fitting like Linear Regression etc., then what makes RANSAC different and what is its application?
+There clearly are many better methods to perform line fitting, like Linear Regression etc., then what makes RANSAC different and what is its application?

 RANSAC is primarily used to discard outliers from a set of datapoints that are expected to adhere to a mathematical model and find the parameters to the model that fit the inliers best.
 Typical applications of RANSAC can be found in the [Fudamental Matrix](https://en.wikipedia.org/wiki/Fundamental_matrix_(computer_vision)#:~:text=The%20fundamental%20matrix%20is%20a%20relationship%20between%20any%20two%20images,can%20occur%20in%20both%20images.) / [Homography](https://en.wikipedia.org/wiki/Homography) computation in Epipolar geometry (Things that can't be computed using other methods like regression).